ºÚÁϳԹÏ

 Experts report that around 75% of the electrical injuries to children happen at home.

-• Unplug electrical appliances when theyre not being used.
+• unplug electrical appliances when they're not being used

 Finger jams